 At Balmoral Legal, we understand that few, if any, things in life are more important to you than your children and their wellbeing.
 We also understand that after a separation you are often vulnerable, emotionally traumatised, and concerned for the future.

 After the breakdown of a relationship, it may be necessary to make arrangements for the ongoing care and parenting of the children.
 In most cases, arrangements may be agreed between the parents.
 Where parents are unable to agree to the ongoing care and parenting of the children, then it may be necessary to commence proceedings in the Family Court.

 The rules governing the Family Court in respect of children require that the Court focus on the rights of the children rather than those of their parents.

 The ‘best interests’ of the children is widely known but rarely understood.
 In law this phrase has a very specific and complex meaning.
 The Family Court considers the best interests of the child to be paramount.
 However there is a presumption that it is in the best interests of children for their parents to have “equal shared responsibility”.

 This does not mean that it is automatically in the best interests of children to spend equal time with their parents.
-However what it does mean is that parents should have meaningful involvement in the lives of their children.
+What it does mean is that, subject to concerns regarding abuse, harm, or neglect, each parent should have meaningful involvement in the lives of their children.

 When making arrangements for children, you will need to consider a number of significant issues such as: